-CET is a statutory requirement for all fully-qualified optometrists and dispensing opticians, is points-based and runs over a three-year cycle from 1 January 2019 to 31 December 2021.
-All fully-qualified registrants must earn a minimum number of CET points and meet a minimum set of requirements by the end of each cycle to stay on the registers.
+CET is a statutory requirement for all fully qualified optometrists and dispensing opticians, is points-based and runs over a three-year cycle, currently 1 January 2019 to 31 December 2021.
+All fully qualified registrants must earn a minimum number of CET points and meet a minimum set of requirements by the end of each cycle to stay on the registers.

-Courses comprise of multiple 1 hour interactive, discussion workshop modules for which registrants will accrue 3 CET points for each hour completed and can be delivered individually or combined at your practice, local optical committee or society, conference or workplace or you may wish to attend one of our upcoming open courses.
+Courses comprise of multiple 1 hour interactive, discussion workshop modules for which registrants will accrue 3 CET points for each hour completed.
+These can be delivered individually or combined at your practice, local optical committee or society, conference or workplace or you may wish to attend one of our upcoming open courses.

 Sessions promote group interaction via lead facilitators to promote best practice and enhance learning and we encourage questions throughout.
-Learning objectives are reviewed at the beginning and end of each course, feedback questionnaires are distributed and delegates are provided with a personalised reflective learning statement which is completed and retained to enable self-analysis when accepting CET points.
+Learning objectives are reviewed at the beginning and end of each course via feedback questionnaires and delegates are provided with a personalised reflective learning statement which is completed and retained to enable self-analysis when accepting CET points.